Hotel Review: Aloft Wilmington at Coastline Center – Birthday Vibes, Battleships & Loft-Style Cool

 Final Verdict: This Teen Travelz Approved ✅

-This hotel delivered on all fronts.
-It was my first Aloft stay and totally exceeded expectations.
+This was my first Aloft stay, and it completely exceeded expectations.
 The staff were some of the friendliest I’ve met—huge shoutout to Ella and Kris.
 Kris even gave me a tour of the hotel and shared stories about the building’s history, which made the stay even cooler.

 Totally This Teen Travelz Approved.